-Opportunity Locations (Opportunities): Town & Village Centers, Gateways, Regional Circulation Corridors, and Trails where the RUDG are encouraged - but not required.
+Opportunity Locations (Opportunities): Town & Village Centers, Gateways, Regional Circulation Corridors, and Trails (and other) where the FORA Regional Urban Design Guidelines are encouraged - but not required.

 Parallel parking.
-Parking along the street line.
+Parking along the street line - at curbside where they exist.

 Park.
-An open space available for unstructured or structured recreation.
-Its landscape may consist of paths, trails, meadows, water bodies, woodland, ball fields, and open shelters.
+A Park is a natural preserve available for unstructured or structured recreation.
+Its landscape consists of paths, trails, meadows, water bodies, woodland, ball fields, and open shelters.
+Locate parks at the edges of development.